 After discovering that the UN Agencies, UNESCO, UNICEF, WHO, etc. were working and trying to lead these 25,000 NGOs in making progress on the Millennium Development Goals (MDGs), I realized that this was where one could put the walk with the talk about being a Global Citizen.
 But how would one get involved with this work?
 The best way, for me, was to take a crash course in the workings of the United Nations.
 And one of the ways of taking a crash course on the United Nations was to enroll in this program for Reconciliation Leadership which would include a great deal of information about the UN and would include some workshops being held there, and also an opportunity to meet some movers and shakers such as Ambassador Chowdhury who was one of the chief sponsors of the certification program.
 So I signed up even though I had no idea what Reconciliation Leadership would entail.

-One of the first things I appreciated about this RL program was its focus on reflection rather than reaction.
+One of the first things I appreciated about the Reconciliation Leadership program was its focus on reflection rather than reaction.
 Our society generally promotes quick reaction without reflection.
 But these workshops emphasized reflection.
 We engaged in workshops that promoted envisioning the future and then describing these visions to others.
 We learned to reflect on the importance on space for where we lived and worked.

 And as we learned many of the principles for Reconciliation, principles even for armed conflict, it occurred to me that this was applicable for any Joe who happened to live in Any City, USA.
 Reconciliation was really a part of Conflict Management.
 And although we could define conflict in terms of international conflict, or even intranational conflict, the same principles could be applicable for interpersonal conflict.
 And we all are surrounded by interpersonal conflict wherever we live.
 And then I realized that these principles for conflict would not only be applicable for international conflict and also interpersonal conflicts, but also internal conflicts.
 And we all experience internal conflicts within ourselves.